 If mud is there on clothes, do not use hot water – use cold water to rinse the mud off and then wash in hot water.

-Put liquid Chlorine bleach (Sodium hypochlorite bleach) for white clothes and oxygen bleach for colored clothes in the soaking water as a disinfecting agent – these are used to prevent mildew/mold and bacterial growth.
+Put liquid Chlorine bleach (Sodium hypochlorite bleach) for white clothes (Please remember that chlorine bleach is not to be used with wool, silk, spandex or resin-coated fabrics) and oxygen bleach for colored clothes in the soaking water as a disinfecting agent – these are used to prevent mildew/mold and bacterial growth.
+Oxygen bleach is not as effective as chlorine bleach though in disinfecting.

 This is how you do it : Fill your basin/bucket/vessel/tub with hot water.
 Put 2 or 3 tablespoons of bleach (as per the fabric) solution.
 Soak the fabric for 15-30 minutes.
 After this drain the water.
 (Please refer this post on using bleach on clothes; bleach may prove damaging for clothes made of wool and silk).